App security in three minutes

 Releasing T.A.K.
 This enormous time saving enables a developer to take care of what he is actually supposed to take care of: developing an app according to the customer’s requirements – in terms of functionality and design – and yet not neglecting security.
 At the same time, of course, this also gives him the scope to develop multiple apps in a short time.

 Because what companies should always be aware of: Their apps are used by end users without them as the app operators still having control over them.
-It is therefore essential to secure applications against unauthorized modifications, data breaches and malware right from the development stage.
+It is therefore essential to secure applications against unauthorised modifications, data breaches and malware right from the development stage.
 Once an app has been compromised, cyber criminals can gain access to private data or, ultimately, into the company network via this gateway.
 With data loss, financial damage and damage to reputation, this can have negative consequences for the app operator in the short term, which can also have a long-term impact on the company’s success.